-The Sea to Summit Hydraulic features a removable backpack-style harness that makes for a tremendous hands-free carrying option.
-Sling it over your shoulder and free up your hands for portaging your kayak or transporting your paddleboard to and from the parking lot.
-The harness is also super easy to remove in-case you are looking for a more standard design.
-The Bill's Bag features removable backpack straps, though it lacks the full backpack-style harness that the Hydraulic has.
+The Bill's Bag features removable backpack straps, though it lacks the full backpack-style harness that the Sea to Summit Hydraulic has.
 Its 110-liter capacity is significantly less comfortable to carry without the benefit of a load-bearing waist belt, but the straps are much easier to remove and replace than those on the Hydraulic.

-Specific features are what makes each model unique, and the manufacturers of these products have adorned them with all kinds of creative and sometimes subtle additions.
+Specific features are what make each model unique, and the manufacturers of these products have adorned them with various creative and sometimes subtle additions.
 We evaluated the functionality of each bag's features and kept track of the included lash points, backpack and other straps, closure systems, and any other unique additions and attributes.
 This metric is important to consider when trying to determine the perfect model for your specific needs.

 The YETI Panga has the most impressive bells and whistles in this category.
 It's built like a duffel bag but also has removable backpack straps that make for comfortable hands-free carrying.
 Most dry bags tend to be just one giant bag, but the Panga features two internal zippered mesh pockets that help make it easier to store and find small items.
 The closure system is also the most unique of any of the products we tested.
 A large HydroLok zipper runs down the midline of the top of the bag.
 The zipper is heavy-duty, easy to close, and is simple to confirm that it has been completely sealed.
 Last but not least, the Panga boasts six lash points made of webbing for easy attachment to any craft.